bengavin/that-conference-2017/raspberry-pi/pi-zero/node-zero/README.md

 ### Splitting the colors

-Our RGB LED is controlled via 3 different GPIO pins on the Pi, so we need to split our single input into 3 distinct inputs, one for each RGB component.
+Our RGB LED is controlled via 3 different GPIO pins on the Pi, so we need to split our single input into 3 distinct outputs, one for each RGB component.
 There are lots of ways to do this in NodeRED and in this example, we're going to use some simple JavaScript to do the job.

 Drag a 'function' function node onto your flow, and set it up to look like this: